 Conquering depression or anxiety is no overnight fix.
 Often it will take many years.
 And even then there will still be times in which the pressures of the life cause us to feel a little down in the dumps.
 It’s so easy to beat ourselves up in situations like these.
-‘Why is this happening again?!’… More 10 Simple Ways To Better Manage The ‘Bad Days’
+‘Why is this happening again?!’… Read More 10 Simple Ways To Better Manage The ‘Bad Days’

 In the words of Pitch Perfect’s Fat Amy, ‘Lesbi honest’.
 After year’s struggling with anxiety and depression in my latter years of high school, filming that video on the floor of my bedroom was the first proactive step I took to saying, ‘Hey, I’m not okay, but I will be.’
 Though despite finding my feet… Read More Ask Yourself: Are You Really Okay?

 Let me take you to that moment in your life when you’re stood in the shower, the water running down over your shoulders.
 You’ve lost track of how long you’ve been in there now.
 Maybe half an hour.
 Maybe an hour.
 Maybe more.
-Your body is present but your mind is at the furthest possible… More Anxiety and Decision Making: How To Take The Leap
+Your body is present but your mind is at the furthest possible… Read More Anxiety and Decision Making: How To Take The Leap

 Twelve days, three countries and countless memories to last a lifetime.
 This blog has been a long time coming.
 In fact it’s the first blog I’ve posted since returning to London earlier this year.
 The last six months seem like six days!
-In total over the last three years I’ve lived here in the UK… More Are You Living Or Simply Surviving?
+In total over the last three years I’ve lived here in the UK… Read More Are You Living Or Just Surviving?